 Please look at the main entry for more information on how to prepare the ROM file!

-Here I will detail to you a guide to making SNES repros using my new multi-function custom boards.
-These boards differ from the other design in that there are TWO EPROM sockets, and they support the 27C322 and 27C160 EPROMs.
+Here I will detail to you a guide to making SNES games using my custom boards.
+These boards differ from other designs, including my basic board, in that there are TWO EPROM sockets, and they support the 27C322 and 27C160 EPROMs.
 That gives you the ability to:

-- Make a multi-cart with two games, up to 128K SRAM available for each
+4. Make a multi-cart with two games up to 4 MB (32 Mbit) each, with up to 512K SRAM available for each game

 Parts Needed (topside)

 Here’s a breakdown of what parts you need based on what kind of game you’re making.
-All parts are located on the front of the board.
-For the discrete parts (resistors, capacitors, diodes, transistor) there are both surface mount pads and through-hole sockets available.
-You can buy these boards with parts pre-mounted, so you don’t have to do it yourself (apart from the EPROM(s) and the battery).
+All parts are located on the front of the board (but you can generally put the discrete parts on the back of the board as well).
+For the discrete parts, other than capacitors (includes resistors, diodes, and the transistor) there are both surface mount pads and through-hole sockets available.
+Each part will include the value or part number, and examples of where to buy them.
+All the parts I suggest below will be through-hole, but for some parts there are surface mount pads available if you’d rather use those.

 Needed for: Every game